pozharliev/maze-project-2021/README.md

 Deadline and criteria:

+Start of the project:

+15.10.2021

+Start expectations:

+Make sure the game algorithm is working

+End of the project:

+10.11.2021

+End expectations:

-Start of the project	Start expectations	End of the project	End expectations 15.10.2021	Make sure the game algorithm is working	10.11.2021	Run the whole game without any bugs and problems
+Run the whole game without any bugs and problems

 Strategy for testing: